What does a mortgage broker do (UK)?

 - Tied or multi-tied brokers - Tied mortgage brokers work with a specific lender or a group of lenders.
 Despite this appearing to limit the number of mortgage products they can offer, they often receive preferential rates, exclusive deals, and attractive incentives for their clients.

-- Whole-of-market or independent brokers - Whole-of-market brokers aren’t limited to any specific lender, so they offer a far more comprehensive selection of mortgages from as many lenders as necessary.
-Moreover, their advice is almost always impartial and independent, given they hold no allegiance to anyone.
+- Whole-of-market, comprehensive or independent brokers - Whole-of-market/comprehensive brokers aren’t limited to any specific lender, so they offer a far more comprehensive selection of mortgages from as many lenders as necessary.
+Moreover, their advice is almost always impartial, given they hold no allegiance to anyone.
 While they can secure exclusive deals and rates, they will note be able to get deals you can only obtain by going direct to a lender.

 The difference between a mortgage broker and a mortgage lender